Ensuring your website is easy to navigate is well … critical.

 If you want to make your website stand out with it’s unique & modern design, hell yeah, I’m all for that!

-However, getting unique in your website navigation is not the way to go.
+However, getting all cutesy & unique in your website navigation is not the way to go.

 If people can’t figure out how to get to the next page, I promise you they’re not sticking around.